Home

 Dr. Linda Fleming McGhee

-The Multicultural Psychologist® and The Multicultural Psychologist Podcast are founded by Linda Fleming McGhee, J.D., Psy.D.
+The Multicultural Psychologist® podcast was founded by Linda Fleming McGhee, J.D., Psy.D.

-Linda McGhee is a clinical psychologist and nationally recognized moderator, mental health expert and speaker.
-McGhee has been featured many times in national media, including the Washington Post, New York Times, and the Huffington Post.
-She recently appeared in a special about black youth and mental health produced by CBS/BET and she is featured in a documentary about womanism, called My Name is Peaches.
-She acts as a mental health expert for two national organizations, the Steve Fund and the Sonrise Project.
-Dr. McGhee was recently elected as APA President-Elect of the Assessment Psychology section of Division 12, the Society of Clinical Psychology.
-She was the Past President of the Maryland Psychological Association.
+Dr. McGhee is a clinical psychologist, professor, and nationally recognized mental health expert.
+She has been featured in national media, including the Washington Post, Forbes, New York Times, and the Huffington Post.
+She also appeared in a special about black youth and mental health produced by CBS/BET.
+She is featured in a documentary about womanism, called My Name is Peaches and a documentary on black male depression (I'm Good Bro: Part 2).
+She is the chief mental health expert for the Sonrise Project, an organization devoted to parents of children with mental health and substance abuse issues Dr. McGhee is the President of the American Psychological Association's Assessment section.
+She is the Past President of the Maryland Psychological Association.

-Prior to becoming one of the nation’s foremost experts on culturally sensitive treatment, testing and assessment for diverse populations, Dr. McGhee trained and worked as an attorney prior to obtaining a Psy.D. at George Washington.
-Dr. McGhee currently runs a private practice, and teaches assessment and diversity at GWU’s Forensic Psychology program and is Visiting Faculty with the GWU Psy.D. program.
+Dr. McGhee trained and worked as an attorney prior to obtaining a Psy.D. at George Washington.
+Dr. McGhee currently runs a private practice and teaches assessment at GWU’s Forensic Psychology program.
+She is a Visiting Assistant Professor at the GWU's Psy.D. program.

-Dr. McGhee has addressed national organizations, school associations, government agencies, psychology practices, and school psychologist groups on diversity in assessment.
-Dr. McGhee formed the Multicultural Assessment Community to facilitate these important conversations about culture and psychology via two successful national conferences She has appeared on the Testing Psychologist podcast, where Dr. McGhee presented on unconscious bias, creating culturally sensitive assessments, and advocacy and assessment.
+Dr. McGhee has addressed companies, national organizations, school associations, government agencies, psychology practices, and school psychologist groups on a variety of topics.
+Dr. McGhee formed the Multicultural Assessment Community to facilitate the important conversations about culture and psychology via two successful national conferences She has appeared on the Testing Psychologist podcast, where Dr. McGhee presented on unconscious bias, creating culturally sensitive assessments, and advocacy and assessment.
 She is a chapter author of a book, Psychological Assessment of Bipolar Spectrum Disorder.
-In her chapter, McGhee addresses the assessment of diverse populations for bipolar disorder.
 She is the co-author of a book chapter on assessment of African Americans in the Essentials series on culture and assessment.

 Copyright © 2025 The Multicultural Psychologist - All Rights Reserved.